lmlib/lmlib/examples/50-convolution/README.rst

 Correlation (or Convolution) and Matched Filters
 ------------------------------------------------
-The method was pusblished in "Windowed State Space Filters for Peak Interference Suppression in Neural Spike Sorting" [Baeriswyl2022]_.
+The method was published in "Windowed State Space Filters for Peak Interference Suppression in Neural Spike Sorting" [Baeriswyl2022]_.